davidwisch/physicscode/site/involved/style.markdown

 #### file

-The *file* plugin is used to import sourcecode files into your makrdown documents.
+The *file* plugin is used to import sourcecode files into a makrdown documents.
 We wanted an ability to display people sourcecode in the browser but not require them to copy/paste code from their sample programs into the makrdown document.
 The *file* plugin, at build time, reads a file, and returns its contents as a string into the markdown document.
 Surround the *file* call with &#123;% highlight [language] %&#125; [code] &#123;% endhighlight %&#125; tags for syntax highlighting of the file.

 This plugin asumes that all sourcecode is contained within the physicscode/src directory.
-You should place your code in whatever subfolder matches the files language.
+Place code in whatever subfolder matches the files language.

 Here's an example of importing and highlighting one Python and one Fortran file: